Saskapult/csc575project/README.md

 I (Katherine) want to work on this but I am open to working on other things.

 ## Rayile Adam Deliverable Idea 2 - Vocal Clip Correction
-It records one’s voice and then alters it and then plays the altered version back.
+(It records one’s voice and then alters it and then plays the altered version back.
 Maybe with a configurable delay?
-The idea is that a person can try to mimic what they hear.
+The idea is that a person can try to mimic what they hear. )

-1. Project Description
+### Project Description
-This project aims to develop an interactive "Mimicry Trainer" that records a user's voice and compares it against a reference vocal clip.
-The system will analyze key acoustic features—primarily pitch (f_0) and rhythm—to provide quantitative feedback on mimicry accuracy.
-Furthermore, it will utilize signal processing to "correct" the user's recorded clip to match the target's characteristics, providing a guided learning experience for vocal training or language acquisition.
+This project focuses on building a "Mimicry Trainer" that records a user's voice and compares it to a target vocal clip.
+It analyzes pitch ($f_0$) and rhythm to provide feedback and uses signal processing to "correct" the user's voice to match the target's characteristics.

-2. Tools and Data Sets
+### Tools and Data Sets
-Framework: PyTorch & TorchAudio for tensor-based audio processing and feature extraction.
+* Framework: PyTorch & TorchAudio for handling the audio math, sound processing and feature extraction.
-Analysis: Librosa for implementation of the Dynamic Time Warping (DTW) algorithm.
+* Analysis: Librosa for implementation of the Dynamic Time Warping (DTW) algorithm to help align the timing of the two voices.
-UI/Deployment: Streamlit for a web-based interactive dashboard.
+* UI/Deployment: Streamlit for a web-based interactive dashboard.
-Data Sets: LibriSpeech.
+* Data Sets: LibriSpeech.
 For high-quality reference speech samples.
-CREMA-D: To provide varied emotional and tonal reference clips for testing mimicry across different vocal weights and resonances.
+* CREMA-D: To provide varied emotional and tonal reference clips for testing mimicry across different vocal weights and resonances.

-3. Timeline
+### Timeline
-Week 1 & 2: Set up PyTorch/TorchAudio environment; implement basic audio I/O (recording/playback) in Streamlit.
+* Week 1 & 2: Set up PyTorch/TorchAudio environment; build basic recording/playback in Streamlit.
-Week 3 & 4: Implement pitch detection using torchaudio.functional.detect_pitch_frequency and generate Mel-spectrograms.
+* Week 3 & 4: Implement pitch detection and visualize Mel-spectrograms.
-Week 5 & 6: Implement Dynamic Time Warping (DTW) to align clips and calculate the similarity score (MSE).
+* Week 5 & 6: Implement DTW to align clips and calculate the similarity score (MSE).
-Week 7 & 8: Develop the correction module using torchaudio.transforms.PitchShift and finalize the README/ISMIR report.
+* Week 7 & 8: Build the "Correction" module for pitch shifting and finalize the report.

+### Objective 1: Implement an Automated Pitch Comparison Pipeline
+* PI1 (basic): Successfully load audio files into PyTorch tensors using TorchAudio.
+* PI2 (basic): Extract pitch frequency from recordings to visualize the "notes".
+* PI3 (expected): Use DTW to line up the user's voice with the target voice in time.
+* PI4 (expected): Calculate an accuracy score MSE showing the difference between voices.
+* PI5 (advanced): Integrate a pre-trained model (e.g., Wav2Vec2) to improve alignment for better scoring.

+### Objective 2: Develop a Vocal Correction and Feedback System
+This objective focuses on making the app easy to use for everyone.
+* PI1 (basic): Build a web interface with simple "Record" and "Play" buttons.
+* PI2 (basic): Display a visual comparison of Mel-spectrograms for the user and target clips.
+* PI3 (expected): Create a button for pitch shifting that "fixes" the user's voice to match the target
+* PI4 (expected): Provide a final "Mimicry Score" based on pitch accuracy and rhythmic alignment.
+* PI5 (advanced): Implement high-quality correction to make the "corrected" voice sound natural.

 ## Deliverable Idea 3 - Finding Similar Voices (with Machine Learning?)